 So most of the energy comes from the melting process, rather than the heating.
 Note that this calculation only worked because the units were consistent throughout – the mass was always in kg, and the energy was converted into kJ for the final addition – and you should always check this before attempting a calculation.

 Examples of Phase Transitions: Evaporating Liquid Water

 Now imagine that you take the 1 kg of water at 20 C from the last example, and want to convert it into water vapor.
 Try to solve this problem before reading ahead, because the process is essentially the same as before.
-First you need to calculate the amount of heat energy required to bring the water to boiling point, and then you can go on and work out how much additional energy is needed to vaporize the water.
+First, you need to calculate the amount of heat energy required to bring the water to the boiling point, and then you can go on and work out how much additional energy is needed to vaporize the water.

 The first stage is just like the second stage of the previous example, except now ∆T = 80 C, since the boiling point of liquid water is 100 C. So using the same equation gives:

 From the point where this much energy has been added, the remainder of the energy will go into vaporizing the liquid, and you’ll need to calculate it using the other expression.
 This is: